-Michigan Indian Tuition Waiver:
+Michigan Indian Tuition Waiver

 Michigan residents who are North American Indian and are certified one-quarter blood quantum by their tribal association may be eligible for tuition assistance funding.
-A Michigan Indian Tuition Waiver Application from the Inter-Tribal Council of Michigan must be completed.
-Call 800¬562-4957.
+A Michigan Indian Tuition Waiver Application must be completed.
+Students should contact their tribal enrollment office.

-Michigan Works!:
+Michigan Works!